 There are a variety of approaches to undertaking HIA but most of them follow a similar step-by-step and methodical approach as laid out in this guidance.
-Experience shows that the different stages laid out here sometimes run into each other.
+Experience shows that the different stages laid out here sometimes overlap with each other.
 For example, screening and scoping are sometimes carried out as one exercise.
-Aspects of it can be adapted depending on local circumstances, resources or subject matter.
+Aspects of HIA can be adapted depending on local circumstances, resources or subject matter.
 Each HIA is uniquely determined by local conditions, such as:

-- the status and complexity of the policy, programme or project - whether the HIA is to be undertaken before, during or after decisions on the policy, programme or project are made - the likelihood of health impacts occurring - the scale and severity of the impacts - the resources available - the quality of the evidence base and availability of data - locally determined health priorities & targets.
+- The status and complexity of the policy, programme or project. - Whether the HIA is to be undertaken before, during or after decisions on the policy, programme or project are made. - · The likelihood of health impacts occurring. - The scale and severity of the impacts. - The resources available. - · The quality of the evidence base and availability of data. - · Locally determined health priorities and targets.